-- We each have our own unique set of bacteria, viruses, fungi and some other microorganisms on our skin, in every crevice and on every part of the body, including eyelids. - The microbiome is affected by our environment, people we live with, pets, dirt, food, plants, air, etc. - The human body has 10 bacteria cells for each human cell.
+- We each have our own unique set of bacteria, viruses, fungi and some other microorganisms in and on every part of the body. - $\bullet \ \ \text{The microbiome is affected by our environment, people we live with, pets, dirt, food,}$ plants, air, etc. - The human body has 10 bacteria cells for each human cell.
 Total individual's microbiome weighs about 3 lbs.